Open Saturated Sets Without Holonomy: Foliations of class

 We begin with an analysis of the group $G=H^{1}_{\kappa}(\wh{W})\cap H^{1}(\wh{W};\Z)$.
 This will play the role of the integer lattice in $\hk(\wh{W})$.
 The ``rational rays'' in this vector space will be those rays issuing from the origin that meet $G$ in nonzero points.
 It will be crucial that the union of the rational rays be dense in $\hk(\wh{W})$.

-Recall from Subsection~\ref{tops} that the topology on $\hk(\wh{W})=\ura{\lim}\hk(K_{i}^{\o})$ can be taken to be the weak topology.
+Recall from Subsection~\ref{tops} that the topology on $\hk(\wh{W})=\ura{\lim}\hk(K_{i}^{\circ})$ can be taken to be the weak topology.

 By $\bd K_{i}$ we will mean the relative boundary of $K_{i}$ in $\wh W$.
-It consists of finitely many disjoint rectangles and annuli.
+It consists of finitely many disjoint rectangles and/or annuli.
+Each annular component interfaces with an arm of the octopus decomposition and is $\LL_{h}$-saturated.
+Each remaining arm interfaces with $K_{i}$ along a union of some of the rectangular components.
 No component can be a M\"obius strip since it will be fibered by \emph{oriented} intervals that are arcs of $\LL_{h}$.
+Recall that $K_{i}^{\circ}=K_{i}\sm\bd K_{i}$.

-\begin{lemma} The subspace $\hk(K_{i}^{\o})\ss\hI(K_{i})$ consists of those classes which restrict to $0$ in $\hI(\bd K_{i})$. \end{lemma}
+\begin{lemma} The subspace $\hk(K_{i}^{\circ})\subset\hI(K_{i})$ consists of those classes which restrict to $0$ in $\hI(\bd K_{i})$. \end{lemma}

 \begin{proof} If $[\omega]\in\hI(K_{i})$ restricts to $0$ on $\bd K_{i}$, then $\omega|\bd K_{i}$ is exact, hence is also exact in a normal neighborhood $N$ of $\bd K_{i}$.
 That is, $\omega|N=d\lambda$ for a smooth function $\lambda$ which can be damped off to $0$ and extended by $0$ to a smooth function $\lambda$ on all of $K_{i}$.
-Then $\omega-d\lambda$ has compact support in $K_{i}^{\o}$.
+Then $\omega-d\lambda$ has compact support in $K_{i}^{\circ}$.
 The converse is immediate. \end{proof}

-Set $G_{i}=\hk(K_{i}^{\o})\cap\hI(K_{i};\Z)$, a finitely generated, free abelian group.
+Set $G_{i}=\hk(K_{i}^{\circ})\cap\hI(K_{i};\Z)$, a finitely generated, free abelian group.

-\begin{lemma} The subgroup $G_{i}\ss\hk(K_{i}^{\o})$ is a full lattice subgroup of \upn{(}i.e., spans\upn{)} this finite dimensional vector space. \end{lemma}
+\begin{lemma} The subgroup $G_{i}\subset\hk(K_{i}^{\circ})$ is a full lattice subgroup of \upn{(}i.e., spans\upn{)} this finite dimensional vector space. \end{lemma}